 Routine use cases

-A practical note on How to keep a face yoga session realistic during before-skincare timing for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Realistic session: before skincare timing for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer